-- Manager will report reaction to the client's doctor immediately - Observe client and follow supervisors and doctors' instructions. - Call an ambulance 000 straight away if required - Call the Poisons Information Centre 13 11 26 for 24-hour emergency service and advice - Record the incident in client's notes - Complete medication incident report and give to supervisor
+- Notify their manager immediately - Document the nature of reaction e.g. rash, wheezing, swelling, difficulty breathing, dizziness, nausea or loss of consciousness - Manager will report reaction to the client's doctor immediately - Observe client and follow supervisors and doctors' instructions. - Call an ambulance 000 straight away if required - Call the Poisons Information Centre 13 11 26 for 24-hour emergency service and advice - Record the incident in client's notes

+Complete medication incident report and give to supervisor